 Remove from the heat.
 Whisk in the crushed coffee beans.
 Cover the saucepan and let cool to room temperature.

-Once the coffee gelato custard is at room temperature, pour into an airtight container.
-(Leave the coffee beans into the gelato custard at this point.)
+Once the coffee gelato custard is at room temperature, pour it into an airtight container.
+Leave the coffee beans in the gelato custard at this point.
 Refrigerate for at least 6 hours, or preferably overnight.
 The coffee gelato base must be very cold before churning: this will produce the smoothest, silkiest texture.

-Strain the coffee gelato custard through a fine mesh strainer to eliminate all the bits and pieces of coffee beans.
-If the strainer you have on hand isn’t super fine, you can line a regular strainer with cheesecloth, then pass the custard through that instead.
+Strain the coffee gelato custard through a fine-mesh strainer to remove all the bits and pieces of coffee beans.
+If the strainer you have on hand isn’t very fine, you can line a regular strainer with cheesecloth, then pass the custard through that instead.

 Pour the coffee custard into the bowl of an ice cream maker and churn according to the manufacturer's instructions.
 Stop the machine when the coffee gelato is thick and icy but still easily spoonable.